 You have the option to import a file or a folder.

-- Select the location of the file/folder you want to import and upload the file/folder.
+- Select a location for the file/folder you wish to import and upload the file/folder.

 - Enter a title and optionally add a description.